Bellese/2026-connectathon-demo-documentation/README.md

 ## Welcome
 This repository contains the documentation, resources, and reference configurations for the CMS Hospital Quality Reporting (HQR) End-to-End Submission Track at the September 2026 HL7 Connectathon.
 Participants can use this as a guide to follow along the technical demo and/or deep-dive on specific artifacts or resources.

-## What You'll Accomplish
+## Overview
-In this demo, you will:
+In this demo, you can:
 1. Configure the Postman collection and authenticate with the HQR Receiver.
 2. Select one of the provided sample clinical datasets and measures.
 3. Submit the clinical data and `MeasureReport` using the DEQM `$submit-data` operation.